 Focuses on developing effective listening techniques and verbal and nonverbal communication skills through oral presentation, group activity, and other projects.
 The study of self, conflict, and cultural contexts will be explored, as well as their impact on communication.

 Explores the fundamentals of effective oral presentation to small and large groups.
 Topic selection, audience analysis, methods of organization, research, structuring evidence and support, delivery techniques, and other essential elements of speaking successfully, including the listening process, form the basis of the course.
-Students will complete a service learning or global awareness project.
+This course focuses on writing-intensive practices and meets expectations of High Impact Practice courses.
 NOTE: This course is recognized for general education transfer as part of the University of Wisconsin (UW) System/Wisconsin Technical College System (WTCS) Universal Credit Transfer Agreement (UCTA).

 Total: 62 Credits

 Choose a campus to view contact information, or for general assistance, please contact us.